novix-sa/Pyplan/docs/Quick Start.md

 After login in, you will reach the app landpage that looks like:
 ![Payplan Homepage](http://img.pyplan.org/Quick_start_home.png)
-With sections for creating a new model, open existing one, recover any active session, or opening Tutorials and examples.
+With sections for creating a new model, open existing one, recover any active session, or opening tutorials and examples.

 ## User Interface Menu
 ### File Manager